Religious views on suicide

-Ancient Pagan religions

-In general, the pagan world, both Roman and Greek, had a relaxed attitude towards suicide.
+Regarding suicide in the ancient European religions, both Roman and Greek, had a relaxed attitude.

-Dharmic religions
+Indian religions

 Buddhism

 In Buddhism, an individual's past acts are recognized to heavily influence what they experience in the present; present acts, in turn, become the background influence for future experiences (the doctrine of karma).
 Intentional actions by mind, body or speech have a reaction.
 This reaction, or repercussion, is the cause of conditions and differences one encounters in life.

 Buddhism teaches that all people experience substantial suffering (dukkha), in which suffering primarily originates from past negative deeds (karma), or may result as a natural process of the cycle of birth and death (samsara).
 Other reasons for the prevalence of suffering concern the concepts of impermanence and illusion (maya).
 Since everything is in a constant state of impermanence or flux, individuals experience dissatisfaction with the fleeting events of life.
 To break out of samsara, Buddhism advocates the Noble Eightfold Path, and does not advocate suicide.

-In Theravada Buddhism, for a monk to so much as praise death, including dwelling upon life's miseries or extolling stories of possibly blissful rebirth in a higher realm in a way that might condition the hearer to commit suicide or to pine away to death, is explicitly stated as a breach in one of highest vinaya codes, the prohibition against harming life, one that will result in automatic expulsion from Sangha.
+In Theravada Buddhism, for a monk to so much as praise death, including dwelling upon life's miseries or extolling stories of possibly blissful rebirth in a higher realm in a way that might condition the hearer to die by suicide or to pine away to death, is explicitly stated as a breach in one of highest vinaya codes, the prohibition against harming life, one that will result in automatic expulsion from Sangha.

 For Buddhists, since the first precept is to refrain from the destruction of life, including one's self, suicide is seen as a negative act.
-If someone commits suicide in anger, he may be reborn in a sorrowful realm due to negative final thoughts.
+If someone dies by suicide in anger, he may be reborn in a sorrowful realm due to negative final thoughts.
 Nevertheless, Buddhism does not condemn suicide without exception, but rather observes that the reasons for suicide are often negative and thus counteract the path to enlightenment.
 With that said, in thousands of years of Buddhist history, very few exceptions are found.